 Together with the Tucker Preserve, the Indian Head River Trails, and Luddam's Ford in both Pembroke and Hanover, the Rocky Run Conservation Area is part of a network of trails that leads up one side and down the other side of the Indian Head River.
 The 4-mile hike can be physically demanding -- some of the ridges are steep!
 It can also be confusing, as some of the trails are not well-marked.
 However, once you know the route, it is a fascinating place to explore.
 Walking in the lowlands, it's easy to imagine how the once-dammed river flowed through this valley.

 Habitats and Wildlife

 Rocky Run provides refuge for forest species typical to the South Shore.
-Raccoons like to be near water like the Indian Head River, where they can scavenge for food like herring.
-Animals like opossums and coyotes make their homes in the rocky outcrops and crevices.
+Otters, mink, and fisher cats like to be in or near water like the Indian Head River, where they can scavenge for food like herring and freshwater mussels.
+Animals like deer, opossums and coyotes make their homes in the rocky outcrops and crevices.